 When it comes to getting organised at home, you probably know which items you find the hardest to declutter.
 For some people, it is sentimental items such as their children’s artwork.

-Decluttering every so often is an important job for all homeowners, but if you decide to sell up it can become more pressing.
+Decluttering every so often is an important job for all homeowners.
+However, if you decide to sell up it can become more pressing.
 When you put your home up for sale you want to showcase the house and not its contents.
 Or rather, you want the contents to make the house look as good as possible.
-But if your home is packed full of your possessions it can make your home look not just messy but smaller and overly-personalised – a real turn-off for potential buyers.
+But if your home is packed full of your possessions it can make your home look not just messy but smaller and overly-personalised.
+This is a real turn-off for potential buyers.

 As the temperature drops outside, it’s time to pack away your summer clothes and bring out your winter clothes.
 It will be much easier to find those warm layers if you don’t have to push aside swimwear first!
 Take this opportunity to take another look at your clothes and donate any items you no longer need to charity and recycle any worn out textiles.
 Vacuum pack bags are a great way to store seasonal clothes, duvets and blankets.
 These bags shrink the contents down in size enabling you to maximise storage space and protect clothes from moths and damp.
 Store them under or inside beds, in the loft or at the top of your wardrobe.
 Click the link below to read more tips to get ready for Autumn!